volusion/element/content/references/block-utils.md

 ### 'events'

-Topic names for pubSub events that are available to all blocks.
-See [Cart Events](/references/cart-events).
+These topic names for pubSub events are available to all blocks.
+For more information, see "[Cart Events](/references/cart-events)."

 #### 'events' Usage